 - We have received explicit consent from individuals to be able to use their information for a specific purpose (i.e. employment of staff).

-- There is an overriding public interest in using the information e.g. in order to safeguard an individual, or to prevent a serious crime
+- There is an overriding public interest in using the information, for example, in order to safeguard an individual, or to prevent a serious crime

-- There is a legal requirement that will allow us to use or provide information (e.g. a formal court order or legislation, dealing with employee details for example national insurance and PAYE)
+- There is a legal requirement that will allow us to use or provide information (e.g. a formal court order or legislation, dealing with employee details)

 - We have permission to do so from the Secretary of State for Health to use certain confidential patient information when it is necessary for our work and whilst changes are made to our systems that ensure de-identified information is used for all purposes other than direct care.